adammy123/DepositPlanCase/README.md

 with the described input of both one-time and monthly deposit plans as well as a list of fund deposits, that returns the allocation of funds amongst the customer’s portfolios.
 Keep in mind that all deposits must be distributed fully.
-Please submit your solution using https://
+Please submit your solution using https://repl.it/ in either one of the following languages:
+Python, Node.JS, Java, Scala, Go